Internal Linking Is a Content Architecture Problem, Not an SEO Trick

 Can internal links fix weak content?

 No. Internal links can improve discovery, clarify relationships, and move authority around the site, but they cannot rescue a page that does not answer a real need.
-A weak page with great links is still a weak page, just with better directions to the disappointment.
+A weak page with great links is still a weak page, just with better directions to it.

 What is the fastest way to improve internal linking on a large ecommerce site?

 Focus on the highest-value hubs and the pages that should receive authority but do not.
 Fix orphaned pages, strengthen category and hub pages, and make sure editorial content points toward the right commercial destinations.
-Then bake those rules into briefs and templates so the problem does not return wearing a fake mustache.
+Then bake those rules into briefs and templates so the problem does not return.

 How do templates affect internal linking?

 Templates are where internal linking becomes scalable.
 If a template consistently includes links to the right hub, category, or support pages, every new page inherits the structure automatically.
-If the template is vague, every page becomes a one-off decision, which is how chaos gets a recurring calendar invite.
+If the template is vague, every page becomes a one-off decision, which is how the chaos keeps returning.

 Should internal links be updated regularly?